-This Stormwater Management Plan presents the proposed Best Management Practices (BMPs) to control erosion and sedimentation and manage stormwater during and upon construction of proposed pool and patio at 54 Clinton Avenue in the Village of Dobbs Ferry, Westchester County, New York.
+This Stormwater Management Plan presents the proposed Best Management Practices (BMPs) to control erosion and sedimentation and manage stormwater during and upon construction of proposed multi-family residence, driveway, porch, patio, and walkway at 34 Clinton Avenue in the Village of Dobbs Ferry, Westchester County, New York.

-This Plan consists of this narrative and a plan set entitled: "Proposed Additions & Alterations, 54 Clinton Avenue, Village of Dobbs Ferry, Westchester County - New York", all as prepared by Hudson Engineering and Consulting, P.C., Elmsford, New York, last dated November 18, 2021.
+This plan consists of this narrative and a plan set entitled: "Proposed Multi-Family Residence, 34 Clinton Avenue, Village of Dobbs Ferry, Westchester County - New York", all as prepared by Hudson Engineering and Consulting, P.C., Elmsford, New York, dated January 19, 2023.
 The design is in accordance with the Village of Dobbs Ferry requirements.
 Since the project disturbance is less than one acre the New York State Department of Environmental Conservation [NYSDEC] stormwater regulations are not applicable.